pantheon-systems/documentation/source/content/add-client-site.md

 <Partial file="transfer-ownership-billing-steps.md" />

-Follow the steps below to transfer ownership and billing of an existing site to an Agency.

 ### Transfer a New Site

+Follow the steps below to transfer ownership and billing of a new site to an Agency.

 1. Click the **Billing** tab in the Pantheon Site Dashboard.